Aliases for DIO2 Gene

 GeneCards Summary for DIO2 Gene

 DIO2 (Deiodinase, Iodothyronine, Type II) is a Protein Coding gene.
 Diseases associated with DIO2 include graves' disease and euthyroid sick syndrome.
-Among its related pathways are Metabolism and Viral mRNA Translation.
+Among its related pathways are Thyroid hormone signaling pathway and Amine-derived hormones.
 GO annotations related to this gene include oxidoreductase activity and antioxidant activity.
 An important paralog of this gene is DIO3.

 UniProtKB/Swiss-Prot for DIO2 Gene